ontolex/morph/index.md

 <section id="inflection-slots">
 ## Inflection Slots

-Inflection slots are used when a form cannot be formed in just one step and requires two or more morphs to be added.
+[=Inflection slots=] are used when a form cannot be formed in just one step and requires two or more morphs to be added.
 The main application is for agglutinative languages, where it is used to represent the different grammatical categories that can be expressed by a single morph.
 In this case, the inflection rule is used to generate a form that is composed of several morphs, each of which corresponds to a different grammatical category.
-The inflection slots are used to specify the order in which the morphs are applied to the base form.
+The [=inflection slot property=] is used to specify the order in which the morphs are applied to the base form.

 <div class="entity" about="morph:InflectionSlot" typeof="owl:Class">